Hello! Who are you and what business did you start?

 - That a dream and passion are sufficient to start something in which you believe

 - And nothing happens without extreme hard work, patience, perseverance and many steps of apparent failures

 Advice for other entrepreneurs who want to get started or are just starting out?

 Being an entrepreneur is really hard.
 So is having a child.
 Yet the rewards, joys, and satisfaction are immeasurable.
 The experiences of both are very similar in many ways.

 Being a social entrepreneur is even harder.
 After many years in corporate work, that feels so much easier than working in the social sector.
 The social sector pushes you to your limits of patience, perseverance, and tenacity.
 But if you have a fire inside that wants to serve people who are able to rise up to a better life with your help, then to me, it's a no brainer.
 It’s about being able to recognize your purpose in life.

 My top tips and learnings:

-- Have a strong cash reserve before you start, to avoid sleepless nights (you will still have some of those) and prevent a hasty retreat away from your dream
+- Have a strong cash reserve before you start, to avoid sleepless nights (you will still have those) and prevent a hasty retreat away from your dream

 - Start with a dream, a passion but try to have a strong business plan with a 3-year picture - I did not, hence I engaged in more trial and error than I could have